*This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases. Please see my disclosure for details*.

 Ingredients

-This simple maple mustard salmon recipe comes together with just a handful of ingredients!
+This simple cast iron maple mustard salmon recipe comes together with just a handful of simple ingredients!
 I love how easy it is to make, and you will too!
 Here's what you'll need:

-- olive oil - this is what you'll use to sear your salmon.
+- olive oil - or avocado oil, or the vegetable oil of your choice.
+This is what you'll use to sear your salmon.
 Just heat it up in your skillet while you season your salmon!

 - salt and pepper - add to taste before you sear your salmon.